vuejs/it.vuejs.org/src/api/index.md

 - **Details:**

   Allow the component to recursively invoke itself in its template.
-Note that when a component is registered globally with `Vue.component()`, the global ID is automatically set as its name.
+Note that when a component is registraed globally with `Vue.component()`, the global ID is automatically set as its name.

   Another benefit of specifying a `name` option is console inspection.
 When inspecting an extended Vue component in the console, the Predefinito constructor name is `VueComponent`, which isn't very informative.
 By passing in an optional `name` option to `Vue.extend()`, you will get a better inspection output so that you know which component you are looking at.
 The stringa will be camelized and used as the component's constructor name.